NethServer/docs/administrator-manual/en/mail.rst

 .. index:: email address, pseudonym

+.. _email_addresses:

 Email addresses
 ===============

 The system enables the creation of an unlimited number of :dfn:`email addresses` also known as :dfn:`pseudonyms`, from the :guilabel:`Email addresses` page.
-Each address is associated with a system user or group.
+Each address is associated with a system user or group owning a :dfn:`mailbox` (see :ref:`mailboxes`).
 It can be enabled on all configured domains or only on specific domains.
+For
-For example:
+example:

 * First domain: mydomain.net
 * Second domain: example.com
 * Email address *info* valid for both domains: info@mydomain.net, info@example.com
 * Email address *goofy* valid only for one domain: goofy@example.com

-When creating a new user account from the :guilabel:`Users` page, the system suggests a default email address for it.

-For instance, creating a new account for *Donald Duck*:

-* Account name: donald.duck
-* Domain: ducks.net, ducks.com
-* Suggested addresses: donald.duck@ducks.net, donald.duck@ducks.com

-.. index:: shared folder

-When an address is associated with a group, the server can be configured to deliver mail in two ways, from the :guilabel:`Groups`
-page:

-* send a copy to each member of the group
-* store the message in a :dfn:`shared folder`

-.. note:: Especially, the "shared folder" method fits large groups
-          receiving big messages.

 .. index::
    pair: email; local network only